loris-verga/TheDualityOfSimilarity/_includes/intro.md

 	</div>
 </div>

-The left heatmap shows a different picture: stylometric centroids are **more separated** as the cosine distances are larger.
+The left heatmap shows a different picture: stylometric centroids are <b>more separated</b> as the cosine distances are larger. <br>
 Stylometric signatures of categories constitute a strong enough identity to indicate how stylometrically different two subreddit categories are.

 For example: